flopp/go-staticmaps/README.md

 ### General
 The command line interface tries to resemble [Google's Static Maps API](https://developers.google.com/maps/documentation/static-maps/intro).
-If `--center` or `--zoom` are not given, *good* values are determined from the specified markers and paths.
+If neither `--bbox`, `--center`, nor `--zoom` are given, the map extent is determined from the specified markers, paths and areas.

 ### Markers
 The `--marker` option defines one or more map markers of the same style.
 Use multiple `--marker` options to add markers of different styles.